 How to Correct a Mistake on Your Driving Record

 If you find a mistake on your driving record, it can usually be fixed.
 The DMV should correct traffic violation errors.
-A not-at-fault accident listed as an at-fault accident can usually be cleared up at the insurance office with which you were insured at the time of loss.
+A not-at-fault accident listed as an at-fault accident can usually be cleared up at the insurance office through which you were insured at the time of loss.

 If you do find an error on your driving record, you should attempt to get it corrected as soon as possible.